travigd/documentation/server/index.md

 netsh http show urlacl
 ```

-Look for an entry on the port you’re trying to use (`2113` unless you’ve specified a custom port).
-It will probably look something like: `http://+:2113/`.
-Then issue:
+Look for an entry on the port you're trying to use (`2113` unless you've specified a custom port), then issue:

 ```posh
 netsh http delete urlacl <the entry you just found>